 During his time at Emory University, he majored in both Business and Interdisciplinary Studies—yet Eitan quickly realized that he was creating just as much as he was studying.
 From a make-shift studio in his dorm room, to working in classrooms across campus, Eitan painted constantly throughout his four years at University.

-In the year that followed, Eitan graduated from Emory and followed his heart—moving back to New Jersey to pursue his dreams of being an Artist, full-time.
+In the year that followed, Eitan graduated from Emory and moved back to New Jersey to pursue his dreams of being an Artist.

 All throughout and in-between, he has privately sold original paintings, limited edition prints, and commissions to collectors.